Agenda, Scope, and Goals

 Building on theories of how children’s development unfolds, researchers and practitioners have created a new generation of classroom-based strategies that are specifically designed to improve children’s social-emotional competencies.
 Three basic theoretical approaches have been emphasized.
 In one approach, children are provided with very specific hands-on activities and lessons to build their knowledge of emotions and their ability to consider alternative solutions when faced with a conflict with a peer.
 In a second approach, teachers are trained in specific behavior strategies that support the social-emotional development of preschool children — for instance, praising children for socially competent behaviors and setting clear limits on children’s behavior.
 In a third approach, children are supported and “scaffolded” by teachers to accomplish more highly regulated classroom behavior through pretend play.
-However, the majority of these programs have been tested only in single cities, with programs highly motivated to take up the intervention, and with training and technical assistance provided under the direction of senior academic researchers.
-Never have multiple social-emotional programs been tested on a national level in the context of a federal initiative.
+However, the majority of these programs had been tested only in single cities, with programs highly motivated to take up the intervention, and with training and technical assistance provided under the direction of senior academic researchers.
+Never had multiple social-emotional programs been tested on a national level in the context of a federal initiative.